Career & Education Resources

 BIPOC in Public Policy

-This Community was created to help support Black, Indigenous and People of Color engaged in research.
+This Community was created to help support Black, Indigenous, and People of Color engaged in research.
 Discussions include challenges faced by BIPOC researchers, challenges in the field itself, and ways APPAM and other stakeholders can help engage and promote DEI.

 Early Career Professionals